microcks/microcks.io/content/documentation/guides/automation/api.md

 bWljcm9ja3Mtc2VydmljZWFjY291bnQ6YWI1NGQzMjktZTQzNS00MWFlLWE5MDAtZWM2YjNmZTE1YzU0Cg=
 ```

-Then you can issue a `POST` comamnd to the `auth-server-url` and `realm` previously retrieved, reusing this Base64 string in a basic authorization header and specifying the client credentials grant type:
+Then you can issue a `POST` command to the `auth-server-url` and `realm` previously retrieved, reusing this Base64 string in a basic authorization header and specifying the client credentials grant type:

 ```sh
 # authenticate and retrieve an access_token from Keycloak